LivHed/help-me-choose-whatever/README.md

 3. Click Go to see the result.
 4. You have been helped to choose!

+5. Reload the page to start over again!

 ### Mobile first, responsive website.
 Made with HTML, CSS, Javascript.
 5-day course at Tjejer kodar.